top of page

 CRIMINAL LAW: MENS REA (INTENTION)

-The mens rea is the mental element of crime.
+Criminal Law: mens rea (intention) is the mental element of crime.
 It is the guilty intention to bring about a desired result which is considered criminal.
 The mens rea of murder is conventionally explained as "malice aforethought", but this can be deceptive because (as Lord Hailsham LC pointed out) neither word takes its usual meaning.
 Malice needs not be truly malicious - euthanasia for reasons of compassion is still murder - and no more than a split second's premeditation is necessary.
 Moreover, murder can be committed without the intention to cause death: the mens rea is an intention to cause either death or grievous bodily harm to any person.

 The Homicide Act of 1957 explains mens rea for murder, ‘malice afterthought’ as: